FREQUENTLY ASKED QUESTIONS

-Neurofeedback sessions involve relaxing for approximately 30 minutes while you watch a movie or listen to music of your choice.
+Neurofeedback sessions involve relaxing for approximately 30 minutes while you watch a movie or listen to the music of your choice.
 Sensors are lightly placed on your scalp to measure your brainwaves during the session.
 When an imbalance is noted, “feedback” is triggered from the software that dims the video and lowers the audio inputs.

 Your brain senses the change and subconsciously modifies itself back into a more balanced brainwave generation pattern.
-With repetition of this process, eventually your brain develops new neural connections that allow your brain to remain healthier and more efficient long after your last training session has been completed
+With repetition of this process, eventually, your brain develops new neural connections that allow your brain to remain healthier and more efficient long after your last training session has been completed.

 HOW MANY NEUROFEEDBACK SESSIONS ARE TYPICALLY NEEDED?